Interesting Facts about Nanotechnology - History, Examples, and Applications

 Change in Color of Gold with the Change in Size

-The advance in the field of microscopy has lead to the invention of powerful microscopes that helped scientists to manipulate materials at a nanoscale.
+With the advance in the field of microscopy powerful microscopes were invented that helped scientists to manipulate materials at the nanoscale.

 The original properties of a material change as the size of the particles become smaller and smaller.
 Properties such as melting point, fluorescence, electrical conductivity, magnetic permeability and chemical reactivity of a material change with the change in size at the nanoscale.